-In 2015, to mark the Abu Dhabi Festival’s 12th edition, awards were given to two of the world’s leading conductors, Iván Fischer and Riccardo Muti.
+In 2015, awards were given to two of the world’s leading conductors – Iván Fischer and Riccardo Muti.
 Both continue to push the boundaries of their practice while engaging the young in upholding the rich legacy of classical music.
-In a similar vein, a posthumous award was received by Bernard de Launoit, President of the Queen Elisabeth Music College in Belgium, on behalf of his father, Comte Jean-Pierre de Launoit (1935–2014).
+In a similar vein, a posthumous award was received by Bernard de Launoit, President of the Queen Elisabeth Music Chapel in Belgium, on behalf of his father, Comte Jean-Pierre de Launoit (1935–2014).

 Awards in 2016 were given to dancer and conservationist, Sylvie Guillem, the Oscar-winning composer Gabriel Yared, and renowned author, Amin Maalouf.
 For 2017, the awards recognised the contributions of prolific musical pioneer, Mohamad Abdo, nine-time Grammy award-winner and educator Wynton Marsalis, the immense contributions to cross-cultural dialogue made by UN Messenger of Peace Yo-Yo Ma and The Silk Road Ensemble, and Dr. Ghassan Salamé, writer and diplomat.

 In 2018, awards were presented to the Polish composer and conductor, Krzysztof Penderecki; to the iconic composer Philip Glass; to Sir Antonio Pappano for his contribution to music and to the late Abdulhussain Abdulreda in recognition of his artistic achievements and the impact he made on theatre and television in the Gulf.